 The parties are also expected to consider before commencing proceedings whether it is appropriate to make a Part 36 offer to settle the matter.

 If a defendant admits liability (whether in whole or in part), any medical reports obtained and relied on should be disclosed to the other party.
 The claimant is not to start any court proceedings for 21 days from the disclosure of any such report.
 This enables the parties to consider settlement.
 If the claimant has not already sent a schedule of special damages to the defendant, it must do so at least 21 days before court proceedings are issued.

 If the parties remain unable to resolve the dispute, they are encouraged to carry out a ‘stocktake’ of the issues in dispute and the evidence that is likely to be needed for thecourt to decide such issues.
 Where the defendant’s insurer is involved, the claimant is encouraged to invite the insurer to nominate solicitors between 7 and 14 days before the date on which it is intended to commence proceedings.

 What happens if a party does not act in accordance with the Protocol?

-The Court has a very wide discretion when it comes to awarding costs.
-When determining costs the Court will take into account the conduct of the parties including whether the parties have complied with the Protocol; the proportionality of steps taken compared to the size and importance of the matter; and the effect of non-compliance on the other party.
+The court has a wide discretion when it comes to awarding costs.
+When determining costs, the court will take into account the conduct of the parties, including whether they have complied with the Protocol; the proportionality of steps taken compared to the size and importance of the matter; and the effect of non-compliance on the other party.